paxunix/WaitForElements/README.md

 #### options.filter

 Default = no-op (no filtering).
-Function that takes an array of elements that match `options.selectors` and returns a new array of elements.
+Function that takes an array of elements that match `options.selectors` and returns a new (possibly empty) array of elements.
 If the returned array is empty, waiting continues (if the timeout permits).
 Otherwise, the promise is resolved or match()'s `onMatchFn` is called with the returned array of unique elements.

 #### options.observerOptions

-Default is to observe all child nodes, subtrees, attributes, and character data beneath `target`.
+Default is to observe all child nodes, subtrees, attributes, and character data at and under `target`.
 If given, must conform to the `MutationObserver.observe()` API's options.

 #### options.verbose